moodlehq/asero/README.md

-# asero - Semantic Router for Intent Classification
+# Asero - Semantic Router for Intent Classification

 A(nother) semantic routing system that classifies user queries into hierarchical categories using OpenAI embeddings and cosine similarity.